Section 80C tax-saving options 2026-27: the complete guide for salaried Indians

 This article is for educational purposes only and should not be construed as financial advice.
 Please consult with a certified financial advisor before making any investment decisions.
 Read our complete Financial Disclaimer.

-• Maximum deduction: ₹1.5 lakh per financial year
+• Maximum deduction: ₹1.5 lakh per financial year (Tax Year 2026-27)

-• Applicable to: Individuals and HUFs
+• Who qualifies: Individuals and HUFs

-• Tax benefit: Reduces taxable income, not tax directly
+• Reduces taxable income, not tax directly — at 30% bracket, ₹1.5L deduction saves ₹46,800 in tax (including cess)

 1. Employees' Provident Fund (EPF)

-• Employee contribution: 12% of basic salary
+• Employee contribution: 12% of basic salary (this already counts toward your ₹1.5L 80C limit)

 • Employer contribution: 12% (3.67% to EPF, rest to EPS)

-• Interest rate FY 2025-26: 8.25% p.a.
+• Interest rate: 8.25% p.a.
+(Tax Year 2025-26)

 2. Public Provident Fund (PPF)

-What is it: Government-backed long-term savings scheme.
+What it is: Government-backed long-term savings scheme.

-• Minimum investment: ₹500 per year
+• Minimum investment: ₹500 per year; maximum ₹1.5 lakh per year

-• Interest rate FY 2025-26: 7.1% p.a. (subject to quarterly revision)
+• Interest rate: 7.1% p.a. (subject to quarterly revision)

 3. Equity Linked Savings Scheme (ELSS)

-• Minimum investment: ₹500 (via SIP - learn more here)
+• Minimum investment: ₹500/month via SIP

-• Lock-in: 3 years (shortest among 80C options)
+• Lock-in: 3 years (the shortest among all 80C options)

 4. National Pension System (NPS)